 The boy’s names of choice in the United States are certainly more diverse.
 The top names for 2012 were William, Liam, Alexander, Jacob, Ethan, James, Elijah, Noah, Mason, Michael, Jayden, and Benjamin.
 It’s believed that stars’ successes over the past year, such as Irish actor Liam Neeson and the singer Michael Bublé could have added to this popularity.

-As for where the more Irish names are popular, the data shows that Liam is more dominant in the midlands and northwest, from Oregon to Iowa, and every state in between.
-Michael, however, is only popular in New York, which could very well have to do with the current mayor Michael Bloomberg, but who knows.
+As for where the more Irish names are popular, the data showed that Liam was more dominant in the midlands and northwest, from Oregon to Iowa, and every state in between.
+Michael, however, was only popular in New York, which could very well have to do with the former mayor Michael Bloomberg, but who knows.

 Source: Social Security Administrations